 The Strategic Goals

-- improve Zelig's robustness and stability through the development of an extensive test suite
+- improve Zelig's robustness and stability

 - improve Zelig's documentation

-- increase adoption
+- increase user adoption and engagement

 - begin next stage research to implement advanced models

 Zelig Core Team: Suso Baleato, NaLette Brodnax, Christine Choirat, Christopher Gandrud, James Honaker, Ista Zahn

 Original Authors: Kosuke Imai, Gary King, Olivia Lau